 Nothing can bring a loved one back, but a personal injury lawyer with experience in wrongful death cases may be able to help survivors get the compensation they deserve and need to be able to move forward with their lives.
-Contact the lawyers at Sibley Dolman at (305) 676-8154 or online and learn if we may be able to help you if a loved one died from a wrongful death in North Miami Beach.
+Contact the North Miami Beach Wrongful Death Attorneys at Dolman Law Group at (305) 676-8154 or online and learn if we may be able to help you if a loved one died from a wrongful death in North Miami Beach.

 What Is a Wrongful Death Claim?

 A wrongful death claim is a civil suit filed against the individual or entity whose negligence or wrongdoing caused the death of another.